0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

 2. Identify the first target:
    - Locate the first target in the Makefile and treat it as the final or default target.
-   - For example, in the basic rule of the makefile above, `target1` is the first target.
+   - For example, in the basic rule of the Makefile above, `target1` is the first target.
 3. Build the dependency graph:
-   - The `make` command does not dynamically update the dependency graph.
-   - Once executed, the dependency graph is constructed and remains static until another `make` command is invoked.
-   - Therefore, we should manually specify files in the `Makefile` if they are generated during the `make` process.
    - `make` examines the dependencies listed in the Makefile and constructs a dependency graph.
    - Each target can depend on other files or targets, which are updated recursively if necessary.
-   - Each node in the dependency graph represents a target or a file and its associated commands, except for the leaf nodes.
+   - Each node in the dependency graph represents a target or a file with or without an associated command set.
-   - A child node represents a dependency of its parent (a file or target), except for the leaf nodes.
+   - A child node represents a dependency of its parent (a file or target).
-   - Each leaf node represents a source file, a library file, or a target file, with or without an associated command set, and without any dependencies.
    - The root node represents the final target and its command set.
-   - The command set is not limited to generating its associated target file; it can generate multiple targets.
+   - The command set is not limited to generating its associated target file; it can generate multiple files.
    - However, this approach may lead to some issues.
    - See also:
      [How to Generate Multiple Targets with One Command Set for Efficient Parallel Compilation](#how-to-generate-multiple-targets-with-one-command-set-for-efficient-parallel-compilation).
+   - The `make` command does not dynamically update the dependency graph.
+   - Once executed, the dependency graph is constructed and remains static until another `make` command is invoked.
+   - Therefore, files generated during the `make` process should be specified in the Makefile.
 4. Recursively scan the dependency graph:
    - Traverse the dependency graph in a breadth-first manner, starting from the leaves up to the root.